 Because glycopyrrolate is a quaternary amine which does not easily cross the blood-brain barrier, symptoms of glycopyrrolate overdosage are generally more peripheral in nature rather than central compared to other anticholinergic agents.
 In case of accidental overdose, therapy may include:

-- Maintaining an open airway, providing ventilation as necessary.
+- Maintain an open airway, providing ventilation as necessary.

 - Managing any acute conditions such as hyperthermia, coma and or seizures as applicable, and managing any jerky myoclonic movements or choreoathetosis which may lead to rhabdomyolysis in some cases of anticholinergic overdosage.